taratt/CoAP-smart-bathTub/README.md

 # CoAP-smart-bathTub
-A smart CoAP bath tub that configures the tub's temperature and water level
+A smart CoAP bathtub that configures the tub's temperature and water level